 Clothing and apparel:

-• Replacement clothing (the facility provides basic items but not full wardrobe replacement)
+• Replacement clothing (the facility provides basic items, not a full wardrobe)

 • Underwear, socks, slippers

-• Shoes (Medicare may cover one pair of orthopedic shoes annually for diabetic residents but not general footwear replacement)
+• Shoes (Medicare may cover one pair of therapeutic shoes annually for diabetic residents, but not general footwear replacement)

 • Clothing alterations and repair